 - certain medications, such as those that affect blood pressure or fluid levels

-- underlying conditions, such as those that affect the nervous system
+- other underlying conditions of the nervous system

 In some people, stress or strong emotions can also trigger presyncope.